-Figure 13 below shows the result of the SIGNAL 2 assessment of macro-invertebrate assemblages within and surrounding the Project site during both the March 2009 and March 2010 surveys.
+Figure 13 below shows the result of the SIGNAL 2 assessment of macro-invertebrate assemblages within and surrounding the Project site during the March 2009 and March 2010 surveys.
+AQ36 was reassessed during the dry season survey in September 2011 and is also included.